 You can add additional attributes to the summary by clicking the Attribute Selector.
-In each query summary, the query statement is truncated if it is too long to display.
-To display the entire statement, click .
+In each guery summary, the guery statement is truncated if it is too long to display.
+To display the entire statement, click ▶.
 The query entry expands to display the entire query string.
-To collapse the query display, click .
+To collapse the query display, click 🕶.
 To display information about query attributes and possible values, hover over a field in a query.
 For example: